TACC/agavepy/docs/docsite/meta/index.rst

 Metadata
 ========

-Create and manage Tapis metadata
+These functions help you to discover, inspect, share, and manage Tapis metadata documents_ and document schemas_.

 .. toctree::
    :maxdepth: 2